eliagbayani/docker_eol_connectors/README.md

       4. Enter these lines:

             <code>
                cd /webroot
                php -v
                php test.php
             </code>

       5. Then run 'Build Now'
-      6. This should output the same data as: http://localhost:81/test.php
+      6. This should output the same information as: http://localhost:81/test.php